 - In the Dennis the Menace episode, "Company Picnic", Dennis and Henry compete in Henry's company's father/son picnic against a troublemaking father/son duo.
 When Dennis and Henry catch up to the duo, they trap Dennis in a mine to keep him from competing in the final event, the tug-of-war.
 Dennis soon finds a mine cart and rides in it, crashing through a barrier and making it back in time for the tug-of-war.

 - In the Dexter's Laboratory episode "Dexter's Detention", Dexter is placed into "solitary confinement": a small hole hidden under a single floor tile.
 While in there, he sees a small animal burrowing under the floor, which gives him the idea to turn the hole into an escape route.

 - In the Jonny Quest episode "Treasure of the Temple", the Quest team is canoeing along an underground river, trying to find a way out.
 Doctor Quest notices crocodiles on the shore of the river, from which he deduces that the river must lead to an aboveground jungle stream.
 When the team reaches a fork in the river, Doctor Quest decides to let the current decide which way they'll go.
 He believes that it will be strongest in the main channel - that is, the one that leads to the surface.

-- In the Thomas the Tank Engine episode "Duncan and the Old Mine", Duncan comes across an Abandoned Mine, and when he goes inside, he bumps into a roof support, causing the roof behind him to collapse and seal him in.
+- In the Thomas & Friends episode "Duncan and the Old Mine", Duncan comes across an Abandoned Mine, and when he goes inside, he bumps into a roof support, causing the roof behind him to collapse and seal him in.
 For a while, Duncan is trapped inside the mine with no way out, but when he biffs into what appear to be buffers, he hears a squeaking sound, revealing the buffers to be coal trucks.
 He uses the coal trucks as a battering ram to break through the boards on the other side.